-- Check PowerSchool for assignments.
+- Check Canvas for assignments.

 - Ask a classmate what work was missed.

 - Email her teacher(s) for an assignment.

-For an absence of more than a few days a student or parents should:
+For an absence of more than a few days a student or parent/guardian should:

-- Notify teachers and school counselor via email as to extent of the absence and to request communication help. - Check PowerSchool for assignments.
+- Notify teachers and school counselor via email as to the extent of the absence and to request communication help with teachers. - Check Canvas for assignments.

-Extended absence:
+Extended medical or mental health absence: